ketch/RK-Opt/doc/index.rst

 Overview
 ********

-`RK-opt <https://github.com/ketch/RK-opt>`_ is a MATLAB package for designing Runge-Kutta (RK) methods and stability polynomials.
+`RK-Opt <https://github.com/ketch/RK-Opt>`_ is a MATLAB package for designing Runge-Kutta (RK) methods and stability polynomials.
 Supported objective functions include the principal error norm and the SSP coefficient.
 Supported constraints include stability polynomial coefficients, low-storage formulations, and structural constraints (explicit, diagonally implicit, etc.)
-RK-opt uses MATLAB's optimization toolbox, in particular *fmincon* and *linprog*.
+RK-Opt uses MATLAB's optimization toolbox, in particular *fmincon* and *linprog*.

 MATLAB's global optimization toolbox function *Multistart* can be used to exploit the benefits of parallel search on multicore machines.